mistenes/mikdashboard_voting/README.md

   service can deliver verification emails through Brevo.
 - Optionally configure Google reCAPTCHA keys if you want captcha protection on sign-up forms.

+The dashboard now exposes a dedicated **Szavazási események** admin page where you can create named voting events, choose the active session, and assign exactly one delegate per organization.
+Only the active-event delegate (or a system administrator) is allowed to launch the separate voting service through the signed SSO flow.

 ## Local development

 Each app keeps its local setup instructions in its respective folder (`dashboard/README.md` and